Olofsson scores 2 in Sabres home-opening 7-2 win over Devils

 The Sabres, under new coach Ralph Krueger, built off the momentum of an efficient 3-1 season-opening win at Pittsburgh by getting off to their first 2-0 start since the 2012-13 lockout-shortened season.

-Reinhart scored twice while captain Jack Eichel and Jeff Skinner had a goal and assist each.
-Kyle Okposo and Sam Reinhart also scored.
-Carter Hutton stopped 18 shots.
+Krueger became Buffalo’s fourth coach – and first since Jim Roberts in 1981 – to win his first two games.

-The five-goal margin of victory was the largest in Buffalo’s home-opener and the seven goals scored was the most since a 9-5 win over Boston in 1974.
+”What a wonderful day for the fans, who got to see for the first time the heartbeat we have,” Krueger said. ”What an opportunity for the guys to step up with game like this.”

-The Devils came out flat a night after a monumental season-opening collapse in which they blew a 4-0 second-period lead in a 5-4 shootout loss to the Winnipeg Jets.
+The Devils were a step behind from the start, and a night after a monumental season-opening collapse in which they blew a 4-0 second-period lead in a 5-4 shootout loss to the Winnipeg Jets.

 Their two goals came from Kyle Palmieri, in the opening minute of the second period, and Travis Zajac, in the opening minute of the third.